mwouts/itables/docs/troubleshooting.md

 # Troubleshooting

-ITables tables are interactive, but that requires JavaScript to actually run in whatever is displaying the notebook.
+The tables rendered by ITables are interactive, but that requires JavaScript to actually run in whatever is displaying the notebook.
 When it can't, you will see one of two things instead: a table stuck on "Loading ITables...", or, since ITables v2.9, a small static preview.
 This page explains both, and how to get the interactive table back